semgrep/testo/CONTRIBUTING.md

 Testo Contribution Guidelines
 ==

+Testo is developed in the open by the OCaml community for the OCaml community.

-This is a collection of guides to help contributors to the Testo project.
+This document is a collection of guides to facilitate contributions to the project.

 Meta Goals
 --

 We want contributions to be easy for outsiders who are not familiar with the internals of Testo.
-We also want contributions to be easy to review and accept by the project admins.
+We also want contributions to be easy to review and to approve by the project admins.

 One-off contributions
 --